-Indoor vs. Outdoor Dryer Vents: Everything You Ever Wanted to Know
+Outdoor vs. Indoor Dryer Vents: What to Know

 When installing a dryer vent, which style should you choose?
-These key distinctions will help you make the right decision.
+It depends on the type of machine and the location of your laundry room.

-The first step in any home improvement project is determining which parts and tools youll need.
-When building your dream laundry room, a key task involves installing a dryer vent.
-There are two styles indoor and outdoor that perform the same function in slightly different ways.
-Heres what you need to know before heading to the store.
+The first step in any home improvement project is determining which parts and tools you’ll need.
+When building your dream laundry room, a key task is installing a dryer vent.
+There are two styles — indoor dryer vents and outdoor dryer vents — that perform the same function in slightly different ways.
+Here’s what you need to know before heading to the store.

 What is an Indoor Dryer Vent?

 Dryer vents remove excess heat generated during the dryer cycle in order to prevent fires.
 An indoor dryer vent is typically used in spaces without outer wall access.
 Instead of running through a wall or window, an indoor dryer vent blows into your laundry room, using a filtration system to capture rogue lint.
 Because the entire system is contained within the home, it is ideal for apartments and condominiums where external venting is impossible.
 Some indoor dryer vent models, such as Dundas Jafine’s ProFlex Kit, use water to trap lint from your dryer.
 Others, like the BetterVent Indoor Venting System, use disposable cloth filters.
 Both need to be cleaned and replaced regularly.